-As you know, the WiFi technology has evolved a lot the last decade, from the good ol’ 2.4GHz band and 802.11n wireless networking standard to the now almost equally widespread, but better 802.11ac standard.
+As you know, the WiFi technology has evolved a lot the last decade, from the good ol’ 2.4GHz band and 802.11n wireless networking standard to the now almost equally widespread, but better 802.11ac standard (we’re now one step into the 802.11ax standard).
 So, you have a large array of routers, with different shapes and designs, with large coverage, high speeds and tons of features.
 But choosing the best router that fits your needs can be exhausting.

-In order to help you make the best choice, we have compiled a list of the best routers under 200 dollars (also, the most popular) and, in order to remain within the price range, are our main target are the AC1900 routers class and above, but as time passes, there will be even better spec’d routers that can fit in.
+In order to help you make the best choice, I have compiled a list of the best routers under 200 dollars (also, the most popular) and, in order to remain within the price range, our main target are mainly the AC1900-class routers and above, but as time passes, there will be even better spec’d routers that can fit in.

 The Netgear Nighthawk X4S R7800 comes from one of the most popular networking manufacturers in the world and, as the name suggest, it is a step up from the Nighthawk X4, both in terms of wireless performance and the quality of the implemented features.
 That being said, this router can easily stand its ground against some of the most powerful routers out there (which are almost always more expensive), so it deserves a spot in the top three.

 The Netgear Nighthawk X4S looks pretty much the same as its predecessor (the X4), featuring the iconic case of the R7000 (which was inspired by a stealth plane), but with some small adjustments and additions.
 So, the exterior remains angular and covered by a black matte finish, but with two antennas pointing from its back, while the other two protrude from the sides.
 Of course, the antennas are removable and upgradeable (don’t forget that you need to attach them in a specific order).